Clara Zetkin: Early engagement in the Social Democratic Party

 Around 1898, Zetkin formed a friendship with the younger Rosa Luxemburg that lasted 20 years.
-Despite Luxemburg's indifference to the women's movement, which absorbed so much of Zetkin's energies, they became firm political allies on the far left of the SDP.
+Despite Luxemburg's indifference to the women's movement, which absorbed so much of Zetkin's energies, they became firm political allies on the far left of the SPD.
 Luxemburg once suggested that their joint epitaph would be "Here lie the last two men of German Social Democracy".
 In the debate on Revisionism at the turn of the 20th century, they jointly attacked the reformist theses of Eduard Bernstein, who had rejected the ideology of a revolutionary change in favour of "evolutionary socialism".

 Fight for women's rights

 Zetkin was very interested in women's politics, including the fight for equal opportunities and women's suffrage, through socialism.
 She helped to develop the social-democratic women's movement in Germany.
 From 1891 to 1917, she edited the SPD women's newspaper Die Gleichheit (Note: Die Gleichheit had appeared in early 1890 as Die Arbeiterin (The Worker), a successor to the short-lived Die Staatsbürgerin (The Citizenestatic.guim.co.uk/sys-images/Guardian/Pix/pictures/2012/7/31/1343750637045/Zetkin-profile-001.jpgss) founded by Gertrud Guillaume-Schack and banned in June 1886.
 Zetkin renamed the paper Die Gleichheit when she took over.)
 (Equality).
 In 1907 she became the leader of the newly founded "Women's Office" at the SPD.
 She also contributed to International Women's Day (IWD).
-In August 1910, an International Women's Conference was organized to precede the general meeting of the Socialist Second International in Copenhagen, Denmark.
+In August 1910, an International Women's Conference was organised to precede the general meeting of the Socialist Second International in Copenhagen, Denmark.
 Inspired in part by American socialists' actions, Zetkin, Käte Duncker and others proposed that "a special Women's Day" be organized annually, but no date was specified at that conference.
 Delegates (100 women from 17 countries) agreed with the idea as a strategy to promote suffrage for women.
 The following year on 19 March 1911, IWD was marked for the first time, by over a million people in Austria, Denmark, Germany, and Switzerland.

 However, Zetkin was deeply opposed to the concept of "bourgeois feminism," which she claimed was a tool to divide the unity of the working classes.
 In a speech that she delivered to the Second International in 1889, she stated:

 The working women, who aspire to social equality, expect nothing for their emancipation from the bourgeois women's movement, which allegedly fights for the rights of women.
 That edifice is built on sand and has no real basis.
 Working women are absolutely convinced that the question of the emancipation of women is not an isolated question which exists in itself, but part of the great social question.
 They realize perfectly clear that this question can never be solved in contemporary society, but only after a complete social transformation.